Europe Travel Guide: Top Cities, Routes, and Tips

 You can even venture further to places like Olomouc, which is more like a giant open-air museum.
 Thanks to the dense concentration of castles, fortresses, ancient churches and cathedrals, churches, and gardens, exploring the Czech Republic is always exciting!

-Another must-see attraction, among the many that the country offer, rests 90 minutes from Prague in Plzeň.
-Plzeň was chosen as one of the cultural capitals of Europe.
+Another must-see attraction among the many the country offers is located 90 minutes from Prague in Plzeň.
+Plzeň was chosen as one of Europe’s cultural capitals.

 It is less crowded than the capital, allowing you to take your time exploring the city’s underground tunnels, the Gothic Church of St. Bartholomew, Republic Square, and the famous brewery.